-• Observations of the complete CO excitation ladder, including a cold gas tracer like CO(1-0), are necessary in order to obtain an accurate picture of the molecular gas conditions in high-redshift galaxies.
+- Observations of the complete CO excitation ladder, including a cold gas tracer like CO(1-0), are necessary in order to obtain an accurate picture of the molecular gas conditions in high-redshift galaxies. - In addition, it is crucial that observations be made at high spectral and spatial resolution to ensure that peculiar galaxy structures or gravitational lensing are not affecting the excitation analysis. • High-resolution mapping of mid- and low-J transitions has revealed: - A SMG that is a clear example of a major merger, where the two components have different kinematic structures and different excitation conditions. - A SMG with an internal excitation gradient that is strongly confirmed using high-resolution mapping of CO(1-0); our ability to detect the gradient is aided by the coincidental alignment of the gravitational lensing shear. - A strongly-lensed, UV-selected disk galaxy with a clear spatially extended cold gas phase. - Similar observations are necessary for a larger number of sources in order to establish how common these structures are in high-z galaxy populations.

-mJy beam-1).

-• In addition, it is crutial that observations be made at high spectral and spatial resolution to ensure that peculiar galaxy structures or gravitational lensing are not affecting the excitation analysis.

-• High-resolution mapping of mid- and low-J transitions have revealed:

-• A SMG that is a clear example of a major merger, where the two components have different kinematic structures and different excitation conditions.

-• A SMG with an internal excitation gradient that is only apparent using high-resolution mapping of CO(1-0), and benefits from the coincidental alignment of the gravitational lensing shear.

-• A strongly-lensed, UV-selected disk galaxy with a clear spatially extended cold gas phase.

-• Similar observations are necessary for a larger number of sources in order to establish how common these structures are in high-z galaxy populations.